Doug Haynes: Head Coach

 Wilson Graduated from LaSalle University in May of 2013 with a degree in Sociology.
 She has worked at Barletta Construction since 2018 and lives in Pawtucket, RI.

 Joel Tuoni: Assistant Coach

-Joel Tuoni joins the Lady Knights as a first-year assistant coach.
+Joel Tuoni returns to the Lady Knights for his second year as assistant coach.

 Tuoni boasts 32 years of coaching experience in the Rhode Island Interscholastic League, including 28 as a varsity coach in basketball and softball, and was a two-time Rhode Island Division I Coach of the Year award winner.